duliodenis/TitoSays/README.md

-# TitoSays
+# Tito Says
 The classic electronic memory game, and one of the best selling games of the 1980s, is back - and on a Watch!

-This is my first WatchKit App - a clone of the Simon game.
+This is my first WatchKit App - a clone of [the Simon game](http://en.wikipedia.org/wiki/Simon_%28game%29).

+### Support or Contact
+Visit [ddApps.co](http://ddapps.co) to see more.